astronomer/docs/software/platform-alerts.md

           title: '{{ .CommonAnnotations.summary }}'
 ```

-By default, the Alertmanager Helm Chart includes alert objects for platform, critical platform, and Deployment alerts.
+By default, the Alertmanager Helm chart includes alert objects for platform, critical platform, and Deployment alerts.
 To configure a receiver for a non-default alert type, such as Deployment alerts with high severity, add that receiver to the `customRoutes` list with the appropriate `match_re` and receiver configuration values.
 For example:

 ```yaml
 alertmanager: